Carbohydrates and sugars

 Our bodies need carbohydrates for energy.
 Typically carbohydrates can be categorised as either simple sugars or complex starchy carbohydrates.

 Sugar in food and drinks can be naturally occurring, like in fruit and dairy products.
 It can also be added during processing.
 Most 'added' or 'free' sugar in the Australian diet comes from foods like cakes, biscuits, pastries and sugary drinks.
 Some healthy foods contain added sugars for flavour or helping preserve the product or hold its shape (e.g. flavoured yoghurt and some breakfast cereals).

 There's no scientific consensus that sugar as a nutrient causes heart disease.
-But too much of anything, like sugar, can increase the amount of energy (kilojoules) you eat which can increase the risk of weight gain.
-And being overweight or obese can increase your risk of heart disease.
+But too much of anything, like sugar, can increase the amount of energy (kilojoules) consumed which can increase the risk of weight gain.
+Being overweight or obese can increase your risk of heart disease.

 One way to ensure that you include the right type of carbohydrates in your diet and limit added sugars is to follow the Heart Healthy eating principles.

 - Choose the healthier carbohydrates like fresh fruit and vegetables, wholegrain breads, wholegrain cereals and pastas.
 They're all part of a healthy eating pattern.

 - Limit foods high in added sugars like cakes, confectionary, biscuits and sugary drinks.
 These foods should only be eaten sometimes and in small amounts.

 - Consider the overall nutrition a food offers.
 If you looked only at the sugar levels, you'd choose a diet soft drink over milk - but you'd miss out on much needed calcium as well as protein, vitamins D and A. And some grain foods offer carbohydrates, but also have a lot of added saturated fat, and added salt, and not much fibre, vitamins or minerals (like cakes, muffins, pies, pastries and biscuits).